RB-DEV94/Spotify_REST/README.md

 <img width="1502" alt="Screen Shot 2022-10-03 at 1 57 06 PM" src="https://user-images.githubusercontent.com/72269385/193678173-a276d1e5-87df-4ca4-a174-01adb2e856ab.png">

-The GetAlbums and GetTracks hits the spotify GET endpoint for Tracks and albums
+The GetAlbums and GetTracks hits the spotify GET endpoints for Tracks and albums